Nnadozie/styled-components-website/sections/api/typescript.md

 TypeScript definitions for styled-components can be extended by using [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) since version `v4.1.4` of the definitions.

 So the first step is creating a declarations file.
-Let's name it `styled.d.ts` for example.
+Name it `styled.d.ts`.

 ```ts
 // import original module declarations